New Amazon label? Products with high return rates could soon be labeled

 The new Amazon label can be an opportunity for professional sellers.
 Unscrupulous competitors who buy fake reviews or fill their product detail pages with misleading information will face some opposition.

 Moreover, reducing one’s own return rate is a sensible endeavor for various reasons.
-However, it is important to focus on the right adjustments and compare one’s own business with market standards for analysis.
+However, it is important to turn the right screws and compare one’s own business with market standards for analysis.

 Image credit: © piter2121 – stock.adobe.com